 We all start off our parenting journey with a ‘plan’

-A set of expectations, dreams and aspirations for ourselves, our children and what being a ‘good parent’ should look like.
+A set of expectations, dreams and aspirations for ourselves, our children and what our parenting journey should look like.

 Chances are your ‘plan’ looked nothing like this.

-When we or our children are struggling, we can be so hard on ourselves as parents as we try to pick apart our lives and find ‘that one thing’ that we could have said or done differently in order to avoid what is going on for our kids.
+When we or our children are struggling the whole family struggles.
+We can be so hard on ourselves as we try to pick apart our lives and find ‘that one thing’ that we could have said or done differently in order to avoid what is going on for our kids.

 1-1 Parent Coaching